davidleghorn/atom-focus-mode/README.md

 **Scope Focus mode**

-* Currently supports files with ".js", ".coffee" and ".py" file extensions (more file types to follow).
+* Currently supports files with ".js", ".coffee", ".py", ".txt" and ".md" file extensions (more file types to follow).
 * Requires correct indentation of code block closing curly braces.
 * Does not focus scope when using multiple cursors.